varungweb/terraform_aws_project/README.md

 | **EC2**            | Subnets, SG, ALB              | Deployed into subnet    |
 | **ALB**            | Subnets, SG, EC2              | Routes traffic to EC2   |
 | **S3**             | Internet, optionally EC2      | Static file storage     |
 ---

+### **Overall Summary**

+The conversation details the deployment of AWS resources using Terraform, including the creation of EC2 instances, S3 buckets, and a load balancer, along with the implementation of a backend for state file management and security group configurations, and post-deployment tasks using Python.

+---

+### **Key Points**

+* **AWS Resources Deployment**

+  * AWS resources (EC2 instances, S3 buckets, and a load balancer) were deployed using Terraform.
+  * The process involved configuring various settings like instance types, subnets, and security groups.

+* **Terraform State Management**

+  * A backend was implemented using S3 for storing the Terraform state file, ensuring better management and preventing accidental data loss or corruption.

+* **Security Groups**

+  * Security groups were configured to restrict access to only necessary ports (80 and 22), enhancing the security of the deployed resources.

+* **Load Balancer Configuration**

+  * A load balancer was set up to distribute traffic across multiple EC2 instances, improving application availability and scalability.

+* **Post-deployment Tasks**

+  * Post-deployment tasks were executed using a Python script, automating tasks like installing Docker and verifying the successful deployment.

+* **IAM Roles and Policies**

+  * IAM roles and policies were created and assigned to EC2 instances and S3 buckets to manage access control effectively.
+  * This involved creating custom policies for specific access needs.

+* **Monitoring with CloudWatch**

+  * CloudWatch was configured to monitor the deployed resources and collect logs for troubleshooting and performance analysis.
+  * The logs were accessed via a Python script.

+---
 ## Architecture Diagram